AvatarHwang/FASOP/README.md

 ### I. Install the necessary dependencies for FASOP.

-- FASOP requires a CPU for estimation tasks.
-- We recommend to create conda environment for test of reproducibility.
+FASOP requires a CPU for estimation tasks.
+We recommend creating a conda environment for the test of reproducibility.
+Ensure that you have installed the following dependencies:
-- Python 3.8+, PyTorch 1.7+, numpy, CUDA 11.0+ (if you have a gpu)
+- Python 3.9
+- PyTorch 2.0
+- NumPy

+To prepare the necessary dependencies for FASOP, follow these steps:
 #링크 마지막에 확인

-    ```bash
+- Clone the FASOP repository to your local machine:

+    ```
     $ cd ~
     $ git clone https://github.com/{git_id}/FASOP
+    ```

+- Create a conda environment named `fasop` with Python 3.9:

+    ```
-    $ conda create -name fasop python=3.8
+    $ conda create -n fasop python=3.9
+    ```

+- Activate the `fasop` environment:

+    ```
     $ conda activate fasop
+    ```

+- Install the `numpy` package:

+    ```
     $ conda install numpy
-    $ pip install torch==1.7.1+cu110 torchvision==0.8.2+cu110 -f https://download.pytorch.org/whl/torch_stable.html
+    ```

+- Install PyTorch 2.0

+    ```
+    $ conda install pytorch torchvision torchaudio cpuonly -c pytorch
     ```

 ### II.
 Reproducing Experiment 4.1: Finding Optimal Parallel Strategy for GPT on Heterogeneous GPU Clusters